 The main challenge is admission, and the key strategic question is whether your child’s future pathway is primarily GCSE focused or sixth form driven.
 Families who shortlist thoughtfully, and who test sixth form fit as carefully as Year 7 fit, tend to make the most confident choice here.

 Denbigh has a Good judgement on record from its graded inspection, and its most recent inspection in November 2024 found the school had taken effective action to maintain standards, with safeguarding assessed as effective.
-GCSE outcomes are a clear strength in the available data, placing the school within the top 25% of schools in England for GCSE performance.
+GCSE outcomes are a clear strength in the available data, with the school ranked 1,213th overall in England and 6th in Milton Keynes for secondary outcomes.

 The school’s GCSE performance is strong in the available measures.
-Its Attainment 8 score is 55.6 and Progress 8 is 0.3, indicating above average progress from students’ starting points.
-It ranks 659th in England and 2nd in Milton Keynes for GCSE outcomes in FindMySchool’s rankings.
+Its Attainment 8 score is 54.3 and Progress 8 is 0.3, indicating above average progress from students’ starting points.
+It ranks 1,091st out of 3,895 schools for GCSE academic outcomes and 1,213th overall in England, with a 6th place Milton Keynes secondary ranking.

 A level performance is more mixed.
-The A level profile shows 37.5% of grades at A* to B, compared with an England average of 47.2% for A* to B. In FindMySchool’s A level rankings, Denbigh is ranked 1,698th in England and 3rd in Milton Keynes.
+The 2025 A-level profile shows 40% of grades at A* to B across 600 exam entries.
+In FindMySchool’s A level rankings, Denbigh is ranked 1,377th out of 2,549 schools for academic outcomes and 1,381st overall in England, with a 3rd place Milton Keynes sixth-form ranking.

 No. Denbigh is a state funded school, so there are no tuition fees.
 Families should still budget for typical costs such as uniform, transport, trips and some optional activities.